lllyasviel/style2paints/README.md

 ![ane](https://raw.githubusercontent.com/lrisviel/markdown/master/github/ane.jpg?t=y)

-Then, we come to the important step: We need to make sure of these color.
+Then, we come to the important step: We need to make sure of these colors.
 We need to tell the neural network what we really need.

 First of all, we make sure of the pink wings: